 Factors that Influence the Alcohol Withdrawal Timeline

-How long alcohol detox takes varies from one person to the next depending on a variety of individual factors.
-These include:
+How long alcohol detox takes varies from one person to the next depending on a variety of individual factors, including how long alcohol stays in your system.
+The amount of time it remains in your body can influence how soon withdrawal symptoms start and how long they last.
+Other factors include:

 • How long you’ve been addicted to alcohol – The longer you’ve been drinking and physically dependent on alcohol, the more severe and longer-lasting you can expect your withdrawal symptoms to be.